yehonathank/virtual-lab/drug_discovery/discussions/experimental_workflow/discussion_1.md

 Here is the agenda for the meeting:

 You are working on a research project to use machine learning for drug discovery.
 Your goals are the following: (1) the project must have high clinical value, meaning the research contributes to helping patients, (2) the project must include a scientifically impactful application of machine learning to drug discovery, and (3) the project must use Emerald Cloud Labs (ECL) for all experimental validation with a 3-month limit on experiments.
 Your team previously decided to pursue peptide-based therapeutics.
 Your team previously suggested using RFDiffusion, ProteinMPNN, and AlphaFold2 to design peptide-based therapeutics.
 Now you need to create a specific experimental workflow for synthesizing and validating the peptides that your team designs computationally for each drug target.
 First, in general terms, explain the types of experiments that you will perform to synthesize and validate the peptides.
 Ensure that you explain what form or forms of validation you will perform in order to verify the utility of the peptides for the given protein target and disease.
-Then, name the specific ECL experiments that you will run to synthesize and validate the peptides.
+Then, write a high-level protocol for synthesis and for each form of validation that names specific ECL experiments that should be run in order.
+Remember that you are constrained to using ECL for all experimental validation, but your validation should still be as comprehensive and scientifically rigorous as possible.

 Here are the agenda questions that must be answered:

-1. What general type of experiment will you perform to synthesize the peptides?
+1. What general types of experiments will you perform to synthesize the peptides in preparation for validation?

-2. What specific ECL experiment(s) will you run to synthesize the peptides?
+2. What is the high-level protocol (name ECL experiments in order) you will run to synthesize the peptides in preparation for validation?

-3. What general types of experiments will you perform to validate the peptides?
+3. What general types of experiments will you perform to validate the synthesized peptides?

-4. What specific ECL experiment(s) will you run to validate the peptides?
+4. What is the high-level protocol (name ECL experiments in order) you will run for each form of validation of the synthesized peptides?

 Principal Investigator will convene the meeting.
 Then, each team member will provide their thoughts on the discussion one-by-one in the order above.
 After all team members have given their input, Principal Investigator will synthesize the points raised by each team member, make decisions regarding the agenda based on team member input, and ask follow-up questions to gather more information and feedback about how to better address the agenda.
 This will continue for 3 rounds.
 Once the discussion is complete, Principal Investigator will summarize the meeting in detail for future discussions, provide a specific recommendation regarding the agenda, and answer the agenda questions (if any) based on the discussion while strictly adhering to the agenda rules (if any).